TheFormulaCruisers/HU3-UI/src/UI_Code_Q2/README.md

 ### Prerequisites

-You will need a python development environment if you want to test your code without working on the Raspberry Pi, for example spyder,PyCharm and Atom.
+You will need a python development environment if you want to test your code without working on the Raspberry Pi for example spyder, PyCharm and Atom.
 Otherwise use the python IDE on the Raspberry Pi.

 ### Installing

-To setup your own Raspberry Pi to work properly during your own tests, complete the following steps.
+To set up your own Raspberry Pi to work properly during your own tests, complete the following steps.

 Setting up your Raspberry Pi